SequentMicrosystems/megaio-rpi/python/README.md

 ## Usage

-Now you can import megaio library and use is functions, for test we read relays status from MegaIO board with stack level 0:
+Now you can import the megaio library and use its functions.
+To test, read relays status from the MegaIO board with stack level 0:

 ```bash
 ~$ python